Make your own Xbox One Controller

 We took Microsoft's new customization tool for a spin and created a guide to crafting that perfect gamepad.

-But two last caveats before begin: Currently Xbox Design Lab only ships controllers to the US, Canada and Puerto Rico, and Microsoft has yet to announce UK or Australian availability.
+But two last caveats before begin: Currently Xbox Design Lab only ships controllers to the US, Canada, UK and Puerto Rico, and Microsoft has yet to announce Australian availability.
 Also note that a custom controller currently costs $79.99 – or $89.99 if you have it engraved with your name – which is about $20-$30 more than a standard Xbox One gamepad.

 If those facts don't stop you in your tracks, proceed onto Step 1.

 1. Check out the Community Gallery to get inspired

 After landing on the Xbox Design Lab home page, scroll down past the YouTube video until you see the community gallery section.
 Here you'll see all the controllers that the gaming community have made so far.

 As you peruse the gamepads, take a look at the color patterns that catch your attention.
 The best place to look is the "Popular" section where you'll find NFL team knock-offs, superhero-themed gamepads and zany color combos that will make your jaw drop.